 These firms or their members provide national lists for non-financial data.

+- Direct Marketing Association (DMA)

+- Online: dmachoice.org

-- Direct Marketing Association (DMA) - Online: dmachoice.org.
-There is a \$5 processing fee for their do-not-mail service. - They also provide "deceased," "email," "as a caretaker," and "do not contact" registration.
+- They also provide "deceased" and "do not contact" registration.

 National mailers

 These national advertisers compile and maintain large databases of customers nationwide, often for mailing coupons or local, weekly circulars.